Virtual Field Trips

 Program Times: 9am, 11am, 1pm

-Join us virtually as we dive into how Sutter’s Forts agricultural businesses in Mexican California, and the conflict and opportunities that came with them, contributed to the California we know today.
+This recorded lesson dives into how Sutter’s Forts agricultural businesses in Mexican California, and the conflict and opportunities that came with them, contributed to the California we know today.
 We will discuss the hide and tallow trade, the process of turning wheat into flour, and how sailors contributed to the work done at the Fort.
 This program is geared to grades 3 to 5, but can be adapted to other grades with prior notice.

 Sutter’s Fort Through Time